fabrice401/final-project-les-deux-mousquetaires/network/Install_&_Setup_Packages.md

-# Steps to Install and Stepup Packages
+# Steps to Install and Stepup Packages for Using Sinteractive
+Note: This markdown file details how to use `Graphframe` and `node2vec` when using sinteractive.
+For using sbatch jobs, please directly refer to the sbatch files in [`\network`](\network) folder.

 ## Graphframe
 ### Install